 I don't want to print; I just want to cut

 When Design Space tells you that the machine cannot read the cut sensor marks, this means that the image that you are trying to cut is set to Print then Cut.
 The machine is searching for the cut sensor marks that will allow it to cut the image accurately.
-If you did not intent to Print then Cut, and would rather cut only, you can easily change your image's line type from a Print line type to a Cut line type.
+If you did not intend to Print then Cut, and would rather cut only, you can easily change your image's line type from a Print line type to a Cut linetype.
 Follow the instructions found here to change the image line type.

-You can prevent this misunderstanding with uploaded images by choosing the "Save as a Cut image" option before saving the image to your library.
+Tip: You can prevent this misunderstanding with uploaded images by choosing the "Save as a Cut image" option before saving the image to your library.
 Click here for more information about uploading images into Design Space.

-Please note that Cut images do not retain any internal patterns or colors, so if you need to retain internal cut paths, you will need to ensure that you remove the appropriate portions of the image during the cleanup step to create the cut paths that you want to retain.
+Note: The cut images do not retain any internal patterns or colors, so if you need to retain internal cut paths, you will need to ensure that you remove the appropriate portions of the image during the cleanup step to create the cut paths that you want to retain.

 If you are doing a "Print Then Cut" project and facing this error, please proceed with the troubleshooting below.

 There are several variables that can interfere with your Cricut Maker or Cricut Explore machine’s ability to read the cut sensor marks properly for your Print Then Cut projects.